Angkor Wat – An Architectural Marvel

 Dedicated originally to Vishnu, the magnificent temple complex of Angkor Wat is the largest religious monument built anywhere in the world.
 Considered an architectural marvel, the temple is an imposing sight with a majestic facade and five tall towers that can be seen from a distance.
 The symmetry and precision with which the temple complex was built are striking.
 Because of the symmetry, all the five towers on the top can only be seen at a certain angle.

-Built like a mountain having three concentric enclosures with inner enclosures higher than the outer ones, Angkor Wat is filled with repetitive and recursive structures that are pleasing to the eye.
+Built like a mountain consisting of three concentric enclosures with inner enclosures higher than the outer ones, Angkor Wat is filled with repetitive and recursive structures that are pleasing to the eye.
 These structures include pillars, roofs, galleries, doorways with lintels and pediments, and gopuras (towers).
-In-spite of Angkor Wat’s grand scale, it gives an impression of a harmonious architecture because of its open spaces, the proportionality of the architectural elements and seamless blending with the surroundings.
+Despite Angkor Wat’s grand scale, it gives an impression of a harmonious architecture because of its open spaces, the proportionality of the architectural elements and seamless blending with the surroundings.

 Unlike many other famous monuments, it was never really abandoned and was in use continuously since it was built.
 While it was built as a Hindu temple with cultural and religious influences from India, the architecture and building techniques are unique to Cambodia.
 There are no Hindu or Buddhist monuments in the Indian subcontinent that are as massive as Angkor Wat.
 The temple was built with local ingenuity and talent that was around for many centuries, even before the Khmer rulers came to power.